 Instructions

-- Make foil collar for slow cooker by folding 2 pieces of foil to make 2 strips measuring approximately 18x14-inches each.
-Line inside of slow cooker insert with foil strips and spray with nonstick cooking spray.
+- Make a foil collar for the slow cooker by folding 2 pieces of foil into 2 strips measuring approximately 18×14 inches each.
+Line the inside of the slow cooker insert with foil strips and spray with nonstick cooking spray.

-- In large heavy-bottomed pot, heat oil over medium-high heat until just smoking.
+- Heat oil over medium-high heat in a large, deep pan, heat oil over medium-high heat until just smoking.
 Cook sausage, stirring occasionally to break up large chunks until cooked through and browned, about 7-8 minutes.
 Add onion and cook until onions are translucent and starting to brown around edges, about 4-5 minutes.
 Stir in garlic, oregano, fennel, salt, and pepper and cook until fragrant, about 30-60 seconds.

-- Reduce heat to Medium-low, and add raw ziti and cook, stirring constantly, until edges of pasta are translucent about 3-4 minutes.
-Turn off heat and stir in crushed tomatoes and tomato sauce, scraping up any bits from the bottom of the pan.
-Scrape mixture into prepared slow cooker insert.
-Cover and cook on low until pasta is tender, about 3 hours.
+- Reduce heat to medium-low, add raw ziti, and cook, stirring constantly, until the pasta edges are translucent, about 3-4 minutes.
+Turn off the heat and stir in crushed tomatoes and tomato sauce, scraping up any bits from the bottom of the pan.
+Scrape the mixture into the prepared slow cooker insert.
+Cover and cook on low until the pasta is tender, about 3 hours.

-- Use tongs to remove foil collar from the slow cooker.
-Spoon ricotta over ziti and sprinkle with mozzarella cheese.
-Turn off slow cooker, cover, and let the cheese melt for 20 minutes.
+- Use tongs to remove the foil collar from the slow cooker.
+Spoon ricotta over the ziti and sprinkle with mozzarella cheese.
+Turn off the slow cooker, cover, and let the cheese melt for 20 minutes.
 Sprinkle with basil and serve.

 Nutrition